 - ½ Medium Onion

-When you open the lid to the instant pot there will still be some water left in it (see video) - saute on medium heat for 5-7 minutes until the mix starts to stick to the bottom.
+- When you open the lid to the instant pot there will still be some water left in it (see video) - saute on medium heat for 5-7 minutes until it is fairly dry - the mix will stick to the bottom.

 - While it's cooling run the Green Masala ingredients through the food processor to mince.
 Just a few short pulses will do the trick, you want a fine dice not a paste.